Oxygen reduction reaction: Stoichiometry

 The 4e− pathway reaction is the cathode reaction in fuel cell especially in proton-exchange membrane fuel cells, alkaline fuel cell and solid oxide fuel cell.
 While the 2e− pathway reaction is often the side reaction of 4e- pathway or can be used in synthesis of H2O2.

 Catalysts

 Biocatalysts

 The oxygen reduction reaction is an essential reaction for aerobic organisms.
 Such organisms are powered by the heat of combustion of fuel (food) by O2.
 Rather than combustion, organisms rely on elaborate sequences of electron-transfer reactions, often coupled to proton transfer.
 The direct reaction of O2 with fuel is precluded by the oxygen reduction reaction, which produces water and adenosine triphosphate.
-Cytrochrome oxidase affects the oxygen reduction reaction by binding O2 in a heme–Cu complex.
+Cytochrome c oxidase affects the oxygen reduction reaction by binding O2 in a heme–Cu complex.
 In laccase, O2 is engaged and reduced by a four-copper aggregate.
 Three Cu centers bind O2, and one Cu center functions as an electron donor.